-It was built in a strategic location (on higher grounds) to keep watch of the whole region.
+It was built in a strategic location (on higher grounds) to keep watch of the entire region.

 This is where you get your ticket.

-It is home to the Museum Jérôme Carcopino, i.e.e The regional museum of Archeology.
+It is home to the Museum Jérôme Carcopino, i.e. the regional museum of Archaeology.
 It is named after a famous historian expert in Roman times.

 It is really worth a tour.
 The pieces displayed are mostly in excellent conditions.

 Aleria has had a long history until it was destroyed in the 5th century.